paleobyleo/PaleobyLeoRecipes/GITHUB_RELEASE_GUIDE.md

 ## Installation
 To install this release:
-1. Download the APK file
+1. Download the APK file (paleobyleorecipes-1.0.2.apk) from the Assets section below
 2. Enable "Install from unknown sources" in your device settings
 3. Open the APK file and follow the installation prompts